 The program has determined that the proposed conditions and inspection protocols can effectively mitigate the plant pest risks associated with cucurbits grown in Korea.
-These conditions include: growing the cucurbits in registered, pest-proof greenhouses regularly inspected by the Korean Ministry of Agriculture and Forestry (MAF); random sampling and cutting of fruit; maintenance of pumpkin fruit fly traps inside greenhouses from October 1 to April 30; planting, growing, and shipping to the United States only from December 1 through April 30 when pumpkin fruit fly populations in Korea are overwintering and adults are not present to infest fruit; safeguarding from harvest through transit until arrival in the United States, including the use of insect-proof cartons; and, requiring all shipments to have an approved APHIS permit and a phytosanitary certificate issued by MAF indicating that the cucurbits were grown and handled in accordance to the required conditions.
+These conditions include: growing the cucurbits in registered, pest-proof greenhouses regularly inspected by the Korean Ministry of Agriculture and Forestry (MAF); maintenance of pumpkin fruit fly traps inside greenhouses from October 1 to April 30; shipping to the United States only from December 1 through April 30 when pumpkin fruit fly populations in Korea are overwintering and adults are not present to infest fruit; safeguarding from harvest through transit until arrival in the United States, including the use of insect-proof cartons; and, requiring all shipments to have an approved APHIS permit and a phytosanitary certificate issued by MAF indicating that the cucurbits were grown and handled in accordance to the required conditions.
 All shipments are subject to inspection by APHIS officials at the port of entry in the United States.